 Experiencing your business from another’s perspective is an invaluable way to learn about what works and what needs to be improved.
 Don’t let a false sense of security—“the phones are answered, so we’re fine”—lure you into passivity.

+An exceptional customer experience is essential for any growing business, from real estate agencies to landscaping services.
 This doesn’t have to be hard— think about the way you want to be treated when you do business, and then make that happen.
 The benefits are clear: “7 out of 10 U.S. consumers say they’ve spent more money to do business with a company that delivers great service,” reports American Express.

 Give your customers something to be excited about!